shakir85/homelab/README.md

 # Homelab

 A Homelab Infrastructure-as-Code playground where I'm `uid=0`; I run the show: root access, full chaos.
-Powered by a K3s cluster hosting a variety of self-hosted services.
+Powered by a K3s cluster, on Proxmox, hosting a variety of self-hosted services.
 (WIP)

 ## Design Rationale